Pop Up City: Integrating Energy, Water and Waste Management Systems for Deployed Camps

 The Canadian Armed Forces (CAF) must be ready to deploy on short notice, in any climate and for prolonged periods.
 The CAF presently relies on Relocatable Temporary Camps (RTCs) for its deployments that sustain personnel through demanding operational and environmental conditions.

-The Department of National Defence’s (DND) Innovation for Defence Excellence and Security (IDEaS) Program is calling innovators on to propose and develop solutions that provide integrated energy, water and waste management systems for the CAF’s RTCs deployed in national and international operations.
+The Innovation for Defence Excellence and Security (IDEaS) Program is calling on innovators to propose and develop solutions that provide integrated energy, water and waste management systems for the CAF’s RTCs deployed in national and international operations.

 The objectives of the Pop up City Contest are to: